zamtmn/metadarkstyle/README.md

 3) Open metadarkstyledsgn226.lpk for Lazarus2.2.6 or metadarkstyledsgn.lpk, compile and install it
 4) Restart IDE applying changes and it should be painted black
 5) Try Tools/Optins/DarkStyle to config package

+## License
+GNU Lesser General Public License as published by the Free Software Foundation either version 2.1 of the License, or (at your option) any later version.